hawkinst1/Portfolio_Piece_1_Static_WebPage/README.md

 # Portfolio-piece
-A static webpage to be updated to contain demonstrations of various code languages learned at Codecademy
+A static webpage resulting from the Full Stack Engineer Pathway from CodeCademy, using HTML CSS and Javascript.